bjohnson-va/pmcli/README.md

 `delaySeconds`: The number of seconds to wait before the response is returned.

+`fields`: A json dict containing field-specific instructions

+### Instructions - Fields

+These instructions apply to specific fields of an RPC's response body.

-`num`: Specified on a specific field of an RPC.
-Determines how many items will be in the randomly generated list that is output from the API.
+`num`: Determines how many items will be in the randomly generated list that is output from the API.

 E.g.
 ```
+  "SomeService/SomeRPC": {
-  "Some.RPC": {
+    "fields": {
-    "some_repeated_field": {
+      "someRepeatedField": {
         "num": 5
+      }
     }
   }
 ```